sfc-gh-madkins/snowflake-mlplatform/README.md

 From a Snowflake perspective, the key features of the pipeline includes:
 - Snowflake Feature Store (the ability to define features declaratively)
-- Snowflake Datasets (the ability to create point-in-time correct datasets for model training)
+- Snowflake Datasets (the ability to create point-in-time correct immutable datasets for model training)
 - Snowflake Model Registry (the ability to performance ultra-scalable inference)

-## To get this demo running:
+## Installation: Running the example
 A. Fork the MLPlatform Repo: https://github.com/sfc-gh-madkins/snowflake-mlplatform

-B. Click on the Actions tab and Select that you understand workflows will be enabled

-C. Add a new Environment for testing under Settings - name it: `test`

-D. Add in Environment Secrets to `test` with your values:
+B. Go to the repository Settings > Secrets and variables > Actions page and add the following "Repository secrets > New repository secret":
     SNOWFLAKE_ACCOUNT
     SNOWFLAKE_USER
     SNOWFLAKE_PASSWORD
     SNOWFLAKE_ROLE
     SNOWFLAKE_WAREHOUSE

-E. Add in Environment Variables to `test`:

-    SNOWFLAKE_DATABASE_PROD - (location of existing airline feature store) SNOWFLAKE_SCHEMA_PROD -  Schema for feature store - typically “FEATURE_STORE”

-F. Add a new Environment for testing under Settings - name it: `prod`

-H. Add in Environment Secrets to `prod` with your values:

-    SNOWFLAKE_ACCOUNT
-    SNOWFLAKE_USER
-    SNOWFLAKE_PASSWORD
-    SNOWFLAKE_ROLE
-    SNOWFLAKE_WAREHOUSE

-I. Add in Environment Variables to `prod`:

-    SNOWFLAKE_DATABASE_PROD - (location of existing airline feature store) SNOWFLAKE_SCHEMA_PROD -  Schema for feature store - typically “FEATURE_STORE”

-There is an install script if you already haven't setup the Airlines feature store.
-You can trigger workflows with a push or using the manual trigger
+C. Go to the repository Settings > Environments and create a "New environment > Add" named: `prod`

+D. On the same page, add the following "Environment variables > New environment variable":
+    Name: SNOWFLAKE_DATABASE_PROD Value: <your snowflake database>
+    Name: SNOWFLAKE_SCHEMA_PROD Value: <your snowflake schema>

+  *<your snowflake database>.<your snowflake schema> willl be the namespace where all of the demo assets will land, or, for production, would be the path where all of your snowflake objects would live*

+E. Go to the repository Settings > Environments and create a "New environment > Add" named: `test`

+F. On the same page, add the following "Environment variables > New environment variable":
+Name: SNOWFLAKE_DATABASE_PROD Value: <your snowflake database>
+Name: SNOWFLAKE_SCHEMA_PROD Value: <your snowflake schema>

+G. Click on the Actions tab and Select that you understand workflows will be enabled

+H. Manually trigger the `install-prod-example` Github workflow to setup the initial set of base tables we will build the Snowflake ML Platform on top of.

+*The demo data we will be using is related to the Airlines industry.
+Specifially, there will be 3 tables: US_FLIGHT_SCHEDULES, AIRPORT_WEATHER_STATION, and PLANE_MODEL_ATTRIBUTES, that we will play with in their raw state and look to build a series of features, datasets, and models that solve a "prediciting flight delays" use case*

 ---